 Shaoxing Zhejiang, China Travel Guide

 The capital of Zhejiang province, Hangzhou is known for its breathtaking West Lake, an UNESCO World Heritage site.
-It also boasts Lingyin Temple, one of China's significant Buddhist temples, and surrounding tea plantations.
+It additionally boasts Lingyin Temple, one of China's significant Buddhist temples, and surrounding tea plantations.

-Easily reachable by high-speed train from Shaoxing North (20-30 minutes), Hangzhou makes for a convenient day trip.
+Easily reachable as a result of high-speed train from Shaoxing North (20-30 minutes), Hangzhou makes for a convenient day trip.
 A full day allows for a boat ride on West Lake, a temple visit, and a meal.

 Beyond Hangzhou, other captivating destinations offer varied historical and cultural experiences.

-A coastal city with a rich history, Ningbo is known for Tianyi Pavilion, China's oldest existing private library, and the picturesque Dongqian Lake.
+A coastal an urban area with a rich history, Ningbo is known for Tianyi Pavilion, China's oldest existing private library, and the picturesque Dongqian Lake.
 Accessible by high-speed train (approx. 1 hour).

 Iconic ancient water towns with picturesque canals, traditional architecture, and stone bridges.
 They represent traditional "water town" life in the Yangtze River Delta.
 Around 1.5-2 hours by car from Shaoxing.